pilalouis/stake-farm/README.md

 Shoutout to [Matt Durkin](https://twitter.com/mdurkin92) on twitter for creating the UI!
 Shoutout to [Gregory from Dapp University](https://www.dappuniversity.com/) for the inspiration for this!

-Any questions?
-Join our [Discord](https://discord.gg/2YHSAey) or open an issue.

 # License